 |Read below 9 reasons why is in your best interest to hire a deportation "appellate" lawyer to prepare and file your appeal instead of employing the same trial lawyer you had during the removal hearing in front of the immigration judge.|

-There are sound reasons why you should hire an appellate lawyer to represent you in your deportation appeal rather than you continue to be represented by the same immigration trial lawyer you had during the deportation proceedings before the immigration judge.
-Below we summarize nine (9) very clearly valid reasons (some of which are more significant than others depending on the specific circumstances of your own case), showing you why it is logical and makes sense for you to retain an appellate lawyer to handle your appeal to the Board of Immigration Appeals from an order of deportation, rather than continuing with the same trial laywer that represented you before the immigration judge.
+There are sound reasons why a noncitizen ordered deported by an immigration judge should hire an appellate lawyer to represent him or her in the deportation appeal rather than to continue being represented by the same immigration trial lawyer the noncitizen had during the deportation proceedings when the case was before the immigration judge.
+Below we summarize nine (9) clearly valid reasons (some of which are more significant than others depending on the specific circumstances of individual cases) showing why it is logical and makes sense for the noncitizen to seek an appellate lawyer to represent the noncitizen in the appeal to the Board of Immigration Appeals from an order of deportation, rather than continuing with the same trial lawyer that represented the noncitizen had during the deportation proceedings before the immigration judge.

 Reason # 1.
-To begin with, while there are numerous excellent immigration attorneys that consistently exhibit high professional standards in the immigration courts in every major city throughout the United States, the greates majority of them either limit their law practices to the immigration courts only, or the majority of their immigration practice is devoted to "non-appellate" (*) cases.
-In fact, there is enough consensus among appellate experts and legal professionals that a competent experience deportation lawyer (whom is not necessarily an expert in prosecuting deportation appeals) will likely recommend to the noncitizen client to hire an appellate lawyer instead of handling the appeal him or herself.
+To begin with, while there are numerous excellent immigration attorneys that consistently exhibit high professional standards in the immigration courts in every major city throughout the United States, the greatest majority of them either limit their law practices to the immigration courts only or the majority of their immigration law practice is devoted to "non-appellate" (*) cases.
+In fact, there is enough consensus among appellate experts and legal professionals that a competent experience deportation lawyer (whom is not necessarily an expert in prosecuting deportation appeals) will likely recommend to the noncitizen client to have an appellate lawyer represent the noncitizen instead of having the same trial lawyer handle the appeal process him or herself.

 - "Non-appellate" cases explained.
-Every noncitizen that is placed in deportation proceedings (ordered to appear before an immigration judge) will be given the legal right to have three (3) levels of "hearings" or "proceedings" where their cases will be "reviewed."
-The first level of these hearings or proceedings is conducted before the immigration judge, and at sometime at the conclusion of those proceedings, the immigration judge will make a decision as to whether the noncitizen will be allowed to stay in the US or will be ordered to leave.
-The second level of these proceedings is conducted before the BIA (the Board of Immigration Appeals) and this level of hearings or review, is in effect the first "appellate" level that the noncitizen will be given.
-And like with the proceedings conducted before an immigration judge, the BIA will also make a decision at the conclusion of those proceedings on whether the noncitizen's appeal will be granted or denied, but if the appeal is denied, there still remains a third level of proceedings or reviews conducted before a federal circuit court of appeals.
+Every noncitizen that is placed in deportation proceedings (ordered to appear before an immigration judge) is given the legal right to have three (3) levels or stages of "hearings" or "proceedings" where their cases will be "reviewed."
+The first level or stage of these hearings or proceedings is conducted before an immigration judge in the local area where the noncitizen resides.
+At the conclusion of those hearings (months or even years later), the immigration judge will make a decision as to whether the noncitizen will be allowed to stay in the US or will be ordered to leave voluntarily or be ordered deported.
+When the case before the immigration judge concludes, the noncitizen is not automatically immediately forced to leave the United States because out of the three (3) levels or stages of hearings, the immigration judge hearings are only the first of the three (3) levels or stages.
+The second level of these proceedings is conducted before the BIA (the Board of Immigration Appeals) and this level of hearings or review, is in effect the first "appellate" level that the noncitizen will be given by law.
+And, like with the proceedings conducted before an immigration judge, the BIA will also make a decision at the conclusion of those proceedings on whether the noncitizen's appeal will be granted or denied, but if the appeal is denied, there still remains a third level of proceedings or reviews conducted before a federal circuit court of appeals.
 Consequently, out of these three (3) levels of hearings or proceedings or reviews that noncitizens are guaranteed to receive in their cases under our laws, only the second and the third levels are truly what is referred to as "appellate" proceedings.
 The first level of proceedings before an immigration judge is an "original" proceeding.
 And although in some instances noncitizens are able to obtain a fourth level of proceedings before the Supreme Court of the United States ("SCOTUS"), this last level of review is only "permissible" (if the SCOTUS wants to accept the case) and not instead a "legal right" as are the former three levels (and in that event, this last proceeding before SCOTUS is also an "appellate" proceeding).
 Hence, all of the cases that take place before the Board of Immigration Appeals and before the Federal Circuit Courts of the United States are considered "appellate" cases.
 Conversely, "non-appellate" cases for purposes of this explanation are immigration cases that fall outside of the deportation proceedings before an immigration judge, or the Board of Immigration Appeals or the Federal Circuit Courts of the United States—such as—applications for permanent residence, non-immigrant visas, employment visas, applications for labor certification, visitor visas, and several dozens of other immigration applications that do not directly involve deportation proceedings.

 Reason # 4.
 Likewise, the job of the immigration judge is significantly different than the job of the appellate judges.
 An immigration judge for example admits and excludes evidence, hears the testimony of the witnesses, evaluates the witnesses' credibility by focusing his attention on the degree of specificity of the testimony and by observing the court demeanor of the witnesses, listening to their tone of voice and the assertiveness of their responses, the consistency of their testimony compared with other evidence presented, and ultimately, the immigration judge decides the case based on the quality and the amount of the evidence and testimony the immigration judge received during the trial.